grtjn/ml-visjs-graph.js/README.md

 - `var mlvisjs = require('ml-visjs-graph');` or `import * as mlvisjs from 'ml-visjs-graph';`

+Also link or import css of vis.js, and css or less from ml-visjs-graph:

+- add `<link rel="stylesheet" href="/bower_components/vis/dist/vis.css" />` in your index.html
+- and `@import "../../node_modules/ml-visjs-graph/less/ml-visjs-graph.js.less";` in some less file inside your project

+or add the following in your JavaScript component when using something like webpack:

+- `import 'vis/dist/vis.css';`
+- `import 'ml-visjs-graph/less/ml-visjs-graph.js.less';`

-Grab hold of a DOM element to use as container, initialize a Graph, and apply your data and options:
+Inside your JavaScript component, grab hold of a DOM element to use as container, initialize a Graph, and apply your data and options:

 (taken from Vue code:)